-The PCle riser assembly does not include a riser card or any cabling as standard.
-To install a PCle card, a riser card must be installed.
+The PCI riser assembly does not include a riser card or any cabling as standard.
+To install a PCI card, a riser card must be installed.

-Follow these instructions for a PCI Expansion card:
+Follow these instructions to PCI Expansion card:

-- 1. Loosen the thumbscrew securing the riser bracket. - 2.
-Lift up the riser bracket out of system. - 3.
-Remove the screw securing the slot cover from the riser bracket. - Remove the slot covers from the riser bracket. - Orient the PCle card with the riser guide slot and push in the direction of the arrow until the PCle card sits in the PCle card connector. - 6.
-Secure the PCIe card with the screw. - 7.
+- Loosen the thumbscrew on the riser bracket. - 2.
+Remove the screws on the riser bracket. - 3.
+Lift up the riser bracket out of system. - 4.
+Remove the slot covers from the riser bracket. - Orient the PCIe card with the riser guide slot and push in the direction of the arrow until the PCIe card sits in the PCI card connector. - 6.
+Secure the PCle card with the screw. - 7.
 Reverse the steps 3 1 to install the riser bracket.